aws-samples/amazon-eks-security-immersion-day/content/Pod-Security/index.en.md

 Security Context Elements are applied to Kubernetes pods and containers to apply specific security settings.
 They can can be applied at pod and container levels.
 Container-level Security Context elements are more granular than there pod counterparts, and override pod-level settings.

 A example Pod *Security Context* can be seen below.
-The settings therein apply to every container within the pod, unless overridden by the container.
+The settings therein apply to every container within the pod, unless overridden by a container-level *Security Context*.

 ```
 securityContext: